 * Place your left index finger on the 3rd string, 2nd fret

-* Place your left middle finger on the 1st string, 2nd fret
+* Place your left middle finger on the 1st string, 2nd fret* Place your left ring finger on the 2nd string, 3rd fret

 * String 4 is used in the D Major chord, but is not fretted - it is an open string